SRIVIDYAMEDURI/Deep-Learning/0_README.md

 ***NOTE:*** There are several pre-requisites for this course, including an understanding and implementation of:
   *  Programming using an Agile methodology
   *  Machine Learning and Data Science
-  *  Intermediate to Advancced Python programming
+  *  Intermediate to Advanced Python programming
   *  Familiarity with Docker containers and Kubernetes

 There is a comprehensive Learning Path you can use to prepare for this course [located here](https://github.com/Azure/learnAnalytics-CreatingSolutionswiththeTeamDataScienceProcess-/blob/master/Instructions/Learning%20Path%20-%20Creating%20Solutions%20with%20the%20Team%20Data%20Science%20Process.md).

-## Building the Scoring for remote Deployment
+## Building the scoring for remote deployment

 (Note - [Our primary example is here](https://docs.microsoft.com/en-us/azure/machine-learning/preview/tutorial-classifying-iris-part-3) and [Another example is here](https://blogs.technet.microsoft.com/machinelearning/2017/09/25/deploying-machine-learning-models-using-azure-machine-learning/) )